FAIR-UMN/FAIR-UMN-ECAL/src/README.md

 ## Overview

-This folder contains Python code/Jupyter notebooks for deep neural network models which are located in `DNN_Regression`, including:
+This folder contains Python code/Jupyter notebooks for Seq2Seq models, including:

-- **model_files**: 1) *nn_model.py* defines the neural network model; 2) *util.py* includes functions such as loading dataset, loss function, and visualization.

-- **train_deep_regression.ipynb**: the main Jupyter notebook in this folder.
-It runs and tests our DNN model.
-It will call the backbone functions located in *model_files*.
+- **MAIN.ipynb**: Jupyter notebook to process data, train the Seq2Seq model (for single xtal), and make prediction.
+- **MAIN_multipleXtal.ipynb**: Jupyter notebook to process data, train the Seq2Seq model (for multiple xtals), and make prediction.
+- **ecal_dataset_prep.py**: Script to prepare dataset for Seq2Seq training.
+- **Processing_Results.py**: Script to collect and analyze the results.
+- **seq2seq_model.py**: Script to define the Seq2Seq model.
+- **seq2seq_prediction.py**: Script to make predictions on data.
+- **seq2seq_train.py**: Script to train the Seq2Seq model.
+- **util.py**: Script includes additional helper functions.

-## The Deep Neural Network Model
+## The Seq2Seq Model

-We formulate the problem as a [regression problem](https://wiki2.org/en/Regression_analysis) in which we want the DNN model to learn a function that can map the features to its corresponding positions/targets.
-The detailed design of our DNN model can be found in the [complementary document](https://github.com/FAIR-UMN/FAIR-UMN-CDMS/blob/main/doc/FAIR%20Document%20-%20Identifying%20Interaction%20Location%20in%20SuperCDMS%20Detectors.pdf).
-In here, we merely briefly describe the important hyper-parameters we used in training the DNN models.
+We formulate the problem as a [sequence modeling problem](https://towardsdatascience.com/introduction-to-sequence-modeling-problems-665817b7e583) in which we want the Seq2Seq model to learn a function that can map the input sequence to the output sequence.
+The detailed design of our Seq2Seq model can be found in the [complementary document](https://github.com/FAIR-UMN/FAIR-UMN-ECAL).
+Here, we merely briefly describe the important hyper-parameters we used in training the Seq2Seq models.

-- *normalization_type*:  the method used to normalize the dataset; it should be selected from { 'StandardScaler', 'MinMaxScaler'}.
-The details for these normalization methods can be found [here](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.preprocessing).
-- *layer_num*: the hidden layers for the DNN model; it can be any  positive integer number.
-But please keep in mind that a very large *layer_num* means a more complicated neural network which may need longer training time and at the same time may increase the risk of overfitting.
-Therefore, it should be properly set according to the complicity of tasks.
-In our demo example, it is set to be 2.
--  *input_dim*: the number of input features.
-In our demo example, it is set to be 19.
--  *hidden_dim*: the number of neurons in each hidden layer; a large number means a large and complicated model.
-It should be set properly according to the complicity of tasks as well as the *layer_num*.
-In our demo example, it is set to be 32.
--  *output_dim*: the number of neuron is the output layer.
-In our demo example, it is set to be 1.
-- *trn_batch_size*: the batch size for training set.
-- *val_batch_size* : the batch size for validation set.
+- *input_len*: the time steps (sequence length) for input data;
-- *tst_batch_size* : the batch size for test set (HOS).
+- *output_len*: the time steps (sequence length) for output data;
-- *gpu_id*： the ID for the GPU device.
-If you do not have a GPU device, then it can be set to be any number and it will be ignored and use CPU directly.
+- *stride*: the stide of the sequence/window (default: output_len);
-- *learning_rate*: the learning rate to update neural network's weights (by default we set it to be 0.001).
+- *learning_rate*: the learning rate for our model;
+- *n_epochs*: the maximum epoch to train our model;
+- *print_step*: we print the training information per “print_step” epoch;
+- *batch_size*: the batch size to train our model;
+- *opt_alg*: the name of the optimization function (one should select one from {adam’, ‘sgd’});
+- *train_strategy*: different training strategies (one should select one from {‘recursive’, ‘teacher_forcing’, ‘mixed’});
+- *teacher_forcing_ratio*: it is a float number in the range of 0-1; it will be ignored when train_strategy=‘recursive’;
+- *hidden_size*: the number of features in the hidden state;
+- *num_layers*: the number of recurrent layers;
+- *gpu_id*: the gpu id;
-- *max_epoch*: the total training epochs (we set it to be 500).
+- *train_file*: the training csv file;
+- *val_file*: the validation csv file;
+- *test_file*: the test csv file;
+- *crystal_id*: the crystal’s id;
-- *check_freq*: the frequency to validate the learned model (we set it to be 1).
+- *verbose*:set it to be True if print information is desired; otherwise, set it to False; default (False).

-*Note*: it is very easy to modify the code to obtain deep neural network models with different complexity levels.
-To achieve such goal, you can simply modify the *layer_num* and *hidden_dim*.

-For more details about the neural network model we used and its performance results, please check our [complementary document](https://github.com/FAIR-UMN/FAIR-UMN-CDMS/blob/main/doc/FAIR%20Document%20-%20Identifying%20Interaction%20Location%20in%20SuperCDMS%20Detectors.pdf).
+For more details about the neural network model we used and its performance results, please check our [complementary document](https://github.com/FAIR-UMN/FAIR-UMN-ECAL).